Mandrake: Folklore

 In the past, mandrake was often made into amulets which were believed to bring good fortune, cure sterility, etc. In one superstition, people who pull up this root will be condemned to hell, and the mandrake root would scream and cry as it was pulled from the ground, killing anyone who heard it.
 Therefore, in the past, people have tied the roots to the bodies of animals and then used these animals to pull the roots from the soil.
-This folklore reference is integrated into part of the portrayal of the fictional mandrake described in Harry Potter and the Chamber of Secrets (J. K. Rowling, 1998).